Back in 2018, I went to the same coffee shop for ten months straight just because they had loyalty cards.

 If you think otherwise, one finding from SaaS Scout’s 2020 report will change your mind.
 According to the report, 65% of the profits come from existing customers.

-If reading the finding above didn’t make you run to your What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. team to optimize your customer retention moves, let’s look at what customer retention really is.
+If reading the finding above didn’t make you run to your customer success team to optimize your customer retention moves, let’s look at what customer retention really is.

 What is Customer Retention?